New: 100+ health biomarkers for $190

 ApoB: a more accurate blood test than cholesterol

 A standard lipid panel measures LDL cholesterol, which is the amount of cholesterol carried by atherogenic particles.
 But it doesn’t measure the number of particles themselves.
-This distinction matters — ApoB is more accurate than LDL cholesterol — and the two disagree more often than most people realize:
+This distinction matters since ApoB is more accurate than LDL cholesterol.
+The two disagree more than people realize:

 ApoB is the accurate sum of all the atherogenic particles, and that’s the most important measure you can make.
 When your LDL or non-HDL cholesterol are measured, you may not have an accurate idea of the risk posed to you.